originphp/website/source/docs/queue.md

 $ bin/console generate job SendWelcomeEmail
 ```

+For more information on code generation see the [code generation guide](/docs/development/code-generation).

 Jobs are stored in the `app/Job` folder and must have the `execute` method, any arguments you pass during dispatching will be passed along here.

 ```php